• Home

 The new doorless cabinet.

-The doors fit on easily, although if you’re doing this install at home you’ll have to get a hang of how to adjust the hinges to make the doors both level, and set to close in close proximity of each other for that clean-lined effect.
-A small, tedious price to pay for an awesome, clean-lined cabinet.
+The doors fit on easily.
+If you’re doing this install at home you’ll have to learn how to adjust the hinges to make the doors sit level.
+You can also adjust how close the doors are for that clean-lined effect.
+These fine-tuning adjustments guarantee that you’ll have an awesome, clean-lined cabinet.

-It doesn’t sit far off the wall at all and is especially perfect for the inset area over the toilet; the shelves are very shallow but still enough to accomodate pretty much all that we had been trying to cram in the space beneath our bathroom sink.
+The IKEA GODMORGON cabinet doesn’t sit far off the wall at all.
+It is especially perfect for the inset area over the toilet; the shelves are very shallow but still enough to accommodate pretty much all that we had been trying to cram in the space beneath our bathroom sink.
 Drugs, shampoo, extra bars of soap, lotions, potions, the works.
 Note: It’s ever so slightly too narrow to hold our current brand of toilet paper.
-Might be time to downsize to a less cushy brand for mere storage convenience.
+Might be time to downsize to a less cushy brand.

 New bathroom vanity hardly protrudes from the wall inset at all.

 The shelves themselves are tempered glass which can hold a lot more weight than ordinary glass.
-Each piece is very thick too, and with five shelves (including the base of the cabinet), it’s clear that we’ll be able to store a lot.
+Each piece is very thick, too.
+With five shelves (including the base of the cabinet), we can store a lot.

 Plenty of room for all of our medicines and bathroom accessories.